Talk2riyaz/Talk2riyaz/README.md

 - 👯 I’m looking to collaborate on open source projects.

-- 💬 Ask me about  React.js & Node.js development and any tech related stuff.
+- 💬 Ask me about  React Js & Node Js development and any tech related stuff.

 - 📫 How to reach me Raise a issue or see my social handles below.